meilisearch/documentation/reference/features/field_properties.md

 # Field properties

-By default, whenever a document is added to MeiliSearch, all new attributes found in it are automatically added to two lists:
+By default, whenever a document is added to Meilisearch, all new attributes found in it are automatically added to two lists:

 - [`searchableAttributes`](/reference/features/field_properties.md#the-searchableattributes-list): attributes whose values are searched for matching query words.
 - [`displayedAttributes`](/reference/features/field_properties.md#displayed-fields): attributes whose fields are displayed in documents.